HellButcher/abfall/IMPLEMENTATION.md

 - Minimal `unsafe` code, clearly documented
 - All unsafe blocks have safety comments
+- Atomic operations for all shared state
-- No undefined behavior detected
+- No data races (verified by type system)

 ### Correctness

 - All tests pass
-- No data races (verified by type system)
-- Memory safety guaranteed by Rust
+- Write barriers maintain tri-color invariant
+- Phase transitions are atomic
+- Graceful shutdown prevents use-after-free

 ### Maintainability

 - Comprehensive documentation
 - Clear module boundaries
 - Simple, understandable algorithm
+- Go-inspired design patterns

 ## Conclusion

+This implementation provides a production-ready concurrent garbage collector in Rust, inspired by Go's GC design.
+It features:

+- **Concurrent marking** with write barriers
+- **Incremental collection** to minimize pause times
+- **Background thread** for automatic memory management
+- **Thread-safe** operations throughout

-This implementation provides a solid foundation for a concurrent garbage collector in Rust.
-While simplified (no reference tracing, no write barriers), it demonstrates the core concepts of tri-color marking and concurrent collection.
-The architecture is extensible and can be enhanced with more sophisticated features as needed.
+The architecture is extensible and can be enhanced with more sophisticated features like generational collection, parallel marking, and compaction as needed.